New Estimands for Experiments with Strong Interference: General Case

 To solve or upper bound \eqref{eq: optimization}, we proceed in two steps.
 First, we find a diagonal matrix $D$ such that $Q - D$ is negative semidefinite.
 This can be done by solving the semidefinite program

 where $\geq 0$ denotes nonnegativity and $\preceq 0$ denotes negative semidefinite.
 Then, we can rewrite \eqref{eq: optimization} as

-It can be seen that the objective of \eqref{eq: optimization 2} is concave, but equals that of \eqref{eq: optimization} for $\vartheta \in \{0,1\}^N$, since $x = x^2$ if $x$ is binary valued. \eqref{eq: optimization 2} can be solved or bounded by Gurobi using branch-and-bound methods.
-For faster computation, an upper bound can be found by relaxing the integrality constraint of \eqref{eq: optimization 2} to $\vartheta \in [0,1]^N$, resulting in a concave maximization problem whose global optimum can be efficiently found.
+It can be seen that the objective of \eqref{eq: optimization 2} is concave, but equals the convex objective \eqref{eq: optimization} for all $\theta \in \{0,1\}^N$, since $x = x^2$ if $x$ is binary valued. \eqref{eq: optimization 2} can be solved or bounded by Gurobi using branch-and-bound methods.
+For faster computation, an upper bound can be found by relaxing the integrality constraint of \eqref{eq: optimization 2} to $\theta \in [0,1]^N$, resulting in a concave maximization problem whose global optimum can be efficiently found.
 Solving for $L$ given by \eqref{eq: L} proceeds analogously.

-In principle, assumptions on $\theta$ may be incorporated in the optimization of \eqref{eq: U} and \eqref{eq: L}, in the form of additional constraints.
-Doing so may result in smaller confidence intervals.
-Such assumptions may be easier to consider than those that directly bound interference; for example, in Section \ref{sec: cholera real} we consider a bound on $\theta$ based on historical rates of the outcome in the years prior to treatment.